Building and publishing boards

 Before you begin

-- You must have access to Connect with the Connect User or Connect Administrator role.
+- You must have access to Connect with the Connect Operator or Connect Administrator role.

 - You must have a role with permission to publish boards.
 Permissions that provide access to publish boards include Trends Publish, Trends API Board Read, and Trends Data Read.
-Predefined roles with required permission include Trends Administrator, Trends Author, and Trends Board Author.
+Predefined roles with required permission include Trends Administrator, Trends Author, Trends Board Author, and Trends Operator.

 - You must have Connect 4.11.2 or later and Trends 2.4.0 or later.